Quantum Break: Plot

 Jack meets his best friend Paul Serene at a university in Riverport.
 He learns that Paul has been expanding on the physics work of Jack's estranged brother, William, and has built a time machine that works using chronon particles.
 Paul activates the machine, only for it to jam shut and break as William appears.
-Will demands Jack and Paul stop their actions, or else "time will break."
+Will demands Jack and Paul stop their actions, or else "time will end."
 The machine becomes unstable and douses Jack and Paul in chronon radiation that gives them time-based powers.
 Monarch Solutions soldiers appear and steal the time machine's core.
 Jack and Will meet the soldiers' leader in the library: an older, ruthless Paul.
 Paul demands that Will abandon trying to fix the time fracture.
 When he refuses, Paul orders the library demolished, leaves Will for dead, and takes Jack prisoner along with two witnesses, Nick and Amy.
 Paul, who can see possible futures, decides to suppress the night's events by force or public relations.

 Jack escapes Monarch during a time stutter and rescues either Nick or Amy.
 Working off a clue with Beth Wilder, a friend of Will's working as double agent inside Monarch, Jack heads to the abandoned Bradbury Swimming Pool where he finds that Will has built his own time machine and a counter-measure to fix the fracture, called the Chronon Field Regulator (CFR).
 However, the time machine is inoperable.
 Jack suggests they kidnap Dr. Sofia Amaral, Paul's head of chronon research, in order to fix the time machine and go back in time to find the CFR.
 Learning she will be attending a Monarch gala, Jack surrenders to Monarch and learns that Paul was accidentally sent to the end of time, the terminal state of the time fracture, and escaped only by traveling in Will's machine back to its first activation in 1999.
 He spent the following years acquiring wealth and influence through his advance knowledge of events and founded Monarch Solutions.
 Escaping through the Monarch Labs, Jack and Beth pull Amaral out of the path of a hacked drone before it explodes.
 Beth escapes by the sea with Amaral while Jack steals Paul's car.